 Editor's Note: We value our relationship with our readers, and we strive to earn your trust through transparency and integrity.
 We are in the same ownership group as some of the industry-leading products reviewed on this site: Intego, Cyberghost, ExpressVPN, and Private Internet Access.
 However, this does not affect our review process, as we adhere to a strict testing methodology.

-How to Get a China IP Address With a VPN
+How to Get a Chinese IP Address With a VPN — 2025 Guide

 1. Get a VPN

-A screenshot ExpressVPN's websiteIf you're not satisfied, you can claim a refund
+A screenshot of ExpressVPN's websiteIf you're not satisfied, you can claim a full refund

 A screenshot showing how to connect to a Hong Kong server with ExpressVPN's Windows appMacau is an option if that location is closer to you

-A screenshot of Weibo with ExpressVPN connected to a server in Hong KongHong Kong is technically part of China, but it’s not within the Great Firewall
+A screenshot of Taobao with ExpressVPN connected to a server in Hong KongHong Kong is technically part of China, but it’s not within the Great Firewall

 Editor's Note: Transparency is one of our core values at vpnMentor, so you should know we are in the same ownership group as ExpressVPN.
 However, this does not affect our review process.

-Best VPNs for China IP Addresses in 2024
+Best VPNs for Getting a Chinese IP Address in 2025

 Lowest Price Server Network Device Support Device Connections Refund Period